 The worst things to say in a baker job interview

-I watch bake off so I think I’ll be a good baker
+I watch The Great British Bake Off so I’ll be a good baker

-These questions will give you a feel for how the bakery operates.
-They will also allow the manager to get a feel for what it’s like to coach you (some kind of psychology going on here!).
+Every last part of an interview process, you’re going to be asked if you have any questions.
+Use this opportunity to find out more about the company itself.
+These questions are to ask a baker in an interview to you a feel for how the bakery operates.
+Asking questions will also allow the hiring manager to get a feel for what it’s like to coach you (some kind of psychology going on here!).
 If they find it easy to explain things to you and you seem to understand then your feet are getting closer to the door!

 - Do you make all the bread with the same methods?

-- How long does each loaf of bread take to make?
+- How long does each loaf of fresh bread take to make?